 One of the best ways to create value for your readers and to earn great links is to think of problems or issues that your readers are dealing with and then provide how-to articles or tutorials on that topic.

 Original research can serve the same purpose if it turns out to be something your audience wants or needs.
 Original research is content that has facts and ideas that have no known sources.
-You did the interview or dug up the story all yourself and are providing not only the facts, but the analysis too.
+You did the interview or dug up the story all by yourself and are providing not only the facts, but the analysis too.

 You can also analyze or combine other analysis and facts to come up with original material.
 Search Quality Strategist Kaspar Szymanski at Google Dublin suggests: